 There are 7 steps to our hiring process: Application; Written Examination; Physical Fitness Test, Background Investigation; Pre-Employment Medical Examination; Psychological Screening; and Eligible for Hire.
 Some of the steps may have smaller elements within them.

-Start the hiring process by applying online.
-Start the hiring process by applying online for Correctional Officer (CO), Youth Correctional Officer (YCO), or Youth Correctional Counselor (YCC).
+Start the hiring process by applying online for the Correctional Officer (CO), Youth Correctional Officer (YCO), and or Youth Correctional Counselor (YCC) classification.
 CO applications are accepted on a continuous basis.
 YCO and YCC applications are accepted several times a year.
 After applying, you will receive an email notification within 7-10 business days with your written examination date.

 The written examination is designed to evaluate applicant skills in the areas of grammar, spelling, punctuation, reading comprehension, and basic mathematics.
 The exam is one hour and forty-five minutes and has 53 multiple-choice questions.
 Candidates will receive examination results within 1-3 business days via email.

 The Physical Fitness Test (PFT) evaluates each candidate’s strength, endurance, and agility as required to satisfactorily perform the essential duties and functions expected of a CO/YCO/YCC.
 For more information view the PFT web page.

 The background investigation process consists of a thorough background investigation into each applicant’s past and current employment, residence history, relationships, credit responsibility, criminality, computerized voice stress analysis (CVSA) and fingerprint search.